-We introduce some terminologies, which will be used throughout the rest of the paper.
+We introduce some terminologies, which will be used throughout the rest of this article.
 A given circuit is represented as a direct acyclic graph consisting of nodes and edges.
-Nodes are data structures representing logic gates as defined by a given logic representation (AIG, XMG, etc.).
-Edges denote the connections between nodes.
-Without losing generality, the terms circuit, logic graph, logic network are used interchangeably throughout the manuscript.
+Nodes are data structures representing logic gates as defined by a given logic representation (AIG, XMG, etc.) Edges denote the connections between nodes.
+Without losing generality, the terms circuit, logic graph, and logic network are used interchangeably throughout the manuscript.

-- 1) Self-duality density: We define the term self-duality density for a circuit (or a logic network) as the ratio of the total number of self-dual nodes to the total number of nodes. - 2) Trivial and non-trivial self-dual functions: As shown in Theorem 1, self-dual functions are fewer (square root of the total number of functions) compared to the non-selfdual functions.
-Moreover, among two-input functions, self-duality exists in those functions which are equivalent to either the inputs or to their complements (for example, f(a, b) = a or $f(a, b) = \overline{a}$ ).
-Such functions are implemented in circuits as wires (or use an inversion) and hence their implementation in RFETs is identical to that of CMOS.
+- 1) Self-Duality Density: We define the term self-duality density for a circuit (or a logic network) as the ratio of the total number of self-dual nodes to the total number of nodes. - 2) Trivial and Nontrivial Self-Dual Functions: As shown in Theorem 1, self-dual functions are fewer (square root of the total number of functions) compared to the nonselfdual functions.
+Moreover, among two-input functions, self-duality exists in those functions which are equivalent to either the inputs or to their complements [for example, f(a, b) = a or $f(a, b) = \overline{a}$ ].
+Such functions are implemented in circuits as wires (or use an inversion) and, hence, their implementation in RFETs is identical to that of CMOS.
 Thus, two-input self-dual functions are referred to as trivial functions.
-For self-dual functions with more than two inputs, their implementation with RFETs requires fewer transistors compared to their CMOS counterpart [19], [6].
+For self-dual functions with more than two inputs, their implementation with RFETs requires fewer transistors compared to their CMOS counterpart [6], [19].
 These functions will have a direct impact on the area of the circuit.
-Hence, selfdual functions with 3 or more inputs are called nontrivial functions.
+Hence, self-dual functions with 3 or more inputs are called nontrivial functions.

-E. Majority logic synthesis
+E. Majority Logic Synthesis